 On the film side, for instance, we have done paid advertising, but we have found that some of the best kind of vehicles for getting messages across have been the really big titles so Harry Potter, Casino Royale, Spiderman, War Of The Worlds, to

 So maybe there is a comparable sort of thing that can be done off the back of very high profile games.

 Then there is the schools angle to it.
 Mark and his colleagues do go out and do media and literacy work in schools.
 We have some websites that can help children's website, student's website and a new parent's website, where we provide extended

 consumer information so we provide in-depth information as to why the title is a 12, 15 or 18 and full listings of what the key content issues are that produced that result.
 Again, this is something that is easier to do under our system than it

 would be under a questionnaire-based system like PEGI.

 TechRadar : Do you not think there may be a naming issue here while we refer to them as games then many will continue to treat them as toys?

 David Cooke : It's a question that lots of people have been struggling with.
 It is why ISFI is called ISFI isn't it?
 But then again, 'interactive software' doesn't really trip of the tongue does it?

 TechRadar : The games industry does seem to be under constant bombardment from sensationalist tabloid scaremongering.
 Tanya Byron seems to have made a real, concerted effort to distance herself from that.

-more in the 'Daily Mail' camp.
+that we are more in the 'Daily Mail' camp.
 The answer is no, with a big 'N O', we are an independent organisation who's examiners have actually been snooped on by Daily Mail journalists.
-We've had Daily Mail journalists phoning up the building pretending to be
+We've had Daily Mail journalists phoning up the building

 TechRadar : The power to ban of course is still very much an issue in the games industry, following the case of Manhunt 2 last year and early this year.